Accretion tori around rotating neutron stars II: Oscillations and precessions

 \subsubsection{Geodesic limit vs. limit of cusp torus}

 For $\mathcal{R}=1$, our formula gives the radial epicyclic frequency of a free test particle.
 Choosing

-we obtain a relation for the axisymmetric radial oscillations of a torus with a cusp, and $\mathcal{R}$ takes values between 0 and 1.
-Its dependence on the spacetime parameters is illustrated in Figure~\ref{figure:cakesandfits}a while a comparison between the (exact) mode frequencies and the approximate relation is shown in Figure~\ref{figure:cakesandfits}b assuming very slowly rotating stars.
-A thorough comparison between the outcomes of exact calculations and the application of the approximate relation across the whole considered range of parameters is then provided in Appendix~\ref{appendixC} (Figure \ref{radm0aprox}).
+we obtain a relation for the axisymmetric radial oscillations of a torus with a cusp.
+The specific $\mathcal{R}$ function takes values between 0 and 1.
+Its dependence on spacetime parameters is illustrated in Fig.~\ref{figure:cakesandfits}a while a comparison between the (exact) mode frequencies and the approximate relation is shown in Fig.~\ref{figure:cakesandfits}b assuming very slowly rotating stars.
+A thorough comparison between the outcomes of exact calculations and the application of the approximate relation across the whole considered range of parameters is then provided in Appendix~\ref{appendixC} (Fig. \ref{radm0aprox}).